vaccarov/FilePicker/README.md

     ```bash
     npm run dev
     ```
-    Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
+    Open [http://localhost:3000/en](http://localhost:3000/en) in your browser to see the application.
+### Important: the server does not redirect to a specific language by default, due to a [issue documented on github](https://github.com/vercel/next.js/issues/21040) !!!

 ## Help